raoul2000/yii2-workflow/guide/concept-events.md

 }
 ```

 ## Event Object

-All events fired are instances of the `raoul2000\workflow\events\WorkflowEvent` class.
-It provides all the method needed to get informations
+All events fired are instances of the `raoul2000\workflow\events\WorkflowEvent` class which provides all the method needed to get informations
 on the event that just occured.

-TBC
+- `getStartStatus()` : returns the Status instance that the model is leaving.
+If the WorkflowEvent is fired because the model *enters* into a workflow, this method returns `null`.
+- `getEndStatus()` : returns the Status instance that the model is reaching.
+If the WorkflowEvent is fired because the model *leaves* a workflow, this method returns `null`.
+- `getTransition()` : returns the Transition instance that the model is performing.
+Note that if the WorkflowEvent is fired because the model *enters* or *leaves* the
+workflow, this method returns `null`.

+Remember that a `WorkflowEvent` object is passed to all attached handlers(see next chapter).

 ## Event Handler

-A event handler is used to implement specific process on any of the events in the event sequence.
+A event handler is used to implement a specific process on any of the events in the event sequence.
 Installing an event handler is
 a standard operation described in the [Yii2 Definitive Guide](http://www.yiiframework.com/doc-2.0/guide-concept-events.html#attaching-event-handlers).

 In the example below, we are attaching an handler for the event that is fired when a Post instance goes from the status *draft* to the